mwhicks1/mhicks-www/content/course/software-security.md

 ---
 title: "Software Security"
 subtitle: "Online Course"
-excerpt: "This course explores the foundations of software security, covering important software vulnerabilities and attacks that exploit them, such as buffer overflows, SQL injection, and session hijacking."
+excerpt: "This course explores the foundations of software security, covering important software vulnerabilities and attacks that exploit them, such as buffer overflows, SQL injection, and session hijacking.
+The course also considers defenses that prevent or mitigate these attacks, including advanced testing and program analysis techniques.
+We take a 'build security in' mentality, considering techniques at each phase of the development cycle that can be used to strengthen the security of software systems."
 date: 2015-01-01
 author: "Mike Hicks"
 draft: false